yunai39/SimpleLdapBundle/README.markdown

 Version
 ----------------------

-1.0

-	The bundle doesn't need any database, and the role willbe setted based on a field in the LDAP annuary

 2.0

-	Need to add maybe a database for the user role
+	- A database to handle user role